Reclaiming a stolen inheritance

 I am a catalyst for liberatory transformation and a channel of ancestral wisdom.

-I am poet, scholar, dancer, writer, sage.
+I am poet, dancer, writer, medicine bearer.
 Future diviner and many-lived soul.

 As a warrior, artist, scholar, and healer, I distill ancestral wisdom and exorcise inter-generational trauma.
 I fight with my intellect and words to surface, analyze and transform structures of death.
 I alchemize pain and invoke freedom dreams through poetry, dance and visual art.
 I mediate across knowledge and language barriers to make life-saving information accessible.
 As a fifth-generation Taiwanese healer, I am training to reclaim our ancestral folkways.